wahid09/wapi/README.md

 # Wapi - Zero Config API Boilerplate with Laravel & JWT

-## About Laravel
+## About Wapi

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+Wapi is a zero-config laravel API boilerplate with JWT and the amazing thing is it is also a CRUD generator.

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).